janripke/noora/src/examples/unittest-db/readme.txt

-This document contains some bootstrap info for using the unittest-db example.
+This document contains some info on using the unittest-db example.
-It also makes you familiar with the concept of unit testing and how easy it can be realized.
-Included are the packages ut_assert and ut_run.
-They are easy to use, lightweight. ut_assert is used to make assertions in your unit tests. ut_run is a helper to run your unit tests.
-Also included is an actual unit test example.
-It is called ut_app_prop This is the test package for the app_prop package.

 Pre installation